Hidradenitis suppurativa is a chronic, relapsing skin condition that causes painful abscesses and scarring, usually due to rubbing or irritation.

 The immune system could be a factor in the development of hidradenitis suppurativa.
 One theory is that the immune system overreacts to minor infections in clogged hair follicles.

-About one-third of people with hidradenitis suppurativa also have a relative with the condition, so it may have a genetic component.
+Many people with hidradenitis suppurativa also have a relative with the condition, so it may have a genetic component.
 Research has linked it to changes in the following genes: NCSTN, PSEN1, and PSENEN.

 Some other factors and medications may increase the risk of a person developing hidradenitis suppurativa.
 These include: